AP source: VanVleet staying with Raptors, Hayward to Hornets

 VanVleet agreed Saturday to a four-year, $85 million contract to remain with the Toronto Raptors, a person with direct knowledge of the discussions told The Associated Press on condition of anonymity because the contract remains unsigned.
 The fourth year of the contract is at VanVleet’s option.

-Hayward has been a player that the Charlotte Hornets have wanted for years.
+The Charlotte Hornets have wanted Hayward for years.
 On Saturday, they finally landed him, according to Priority Sports, the agency that represents the veteran forward.
-ESPN, which first reported the agreement, said Hayward would sign a four-year deal worth $120 million.
+A person with knowledge of the terms told the AP that Hayward will sign a four-year contract worth $120 million, speaking on condition of anonymity because the deal hadn't been signed.
+ESPN first reported the agreement between Hayward and the Hornets.

 VanVleet, the undrafted guard from Wichita State, has played a huge role in the Raptors’ recent successes, most importantly their run to the 2019 NBA championship.
 He has set career bests in scoring by wide margins in each of the last three seasons, that number rising to 17.6 points per game this past season.